I want to upgrade the old ecoMetro. (Unite 500W 36V)

 Currie electric scooter motors have a larger front endcap than the original EcoSmart motor so installing them usually requires modification of the EcoSmart's motor mounting plate.
 You could start off by installing a 750 Watt motor and then see how it works with the original speed controller.
 Most Razor speed controllers are rated for larger motors than they are paired with, so you might notice more power by simply installing a new 750 Watt motor.
 The Razor EcoSmart controller is also used on the Razor MX650 Dirt Bike which has a 650 Watt motor.

-If you do not notice any extra power than before, or want even more power after installing a 750 Watt motor then you could install a 36 Volt 1000 Watt speed controller such as our SPD-CT660B9 which would provide the new motor with more power than the original EcoSmart Metro speed controller does.
-The EcoSmart's original controller is rated at 30 Amps, and our SPD-CT660B9 controller is rated at 40 Amps.
+If you do not notice any extra power than before, or want even more power after installing a 750 Watt motor then you could install a 36 Volt 1000 Watt speed controller such as our SPD-361000B which may provide the new motor with more power than the original EcoSmart Metro speed controller does.

 I have one more thought on this project.
-We have a new shipment of Currie 36 Volt 1000 Watt motors MOT-SD361000 which are due to arrive in around two weeks.
+We have Currie 36 Volt 1000 Watt motors MOT-SD361000.
 They are the same size and have the same mounting hole pattern as the Currie 36 Volt 750 Watt motors do.
 For maximum power, you may want to consider installing a 1000 Watt motor and controller.

 I have the EcoSmart Metro, and want some more speed and distance.
 I've already put about 440 miles on mine (based on a speedometer/odometer app on my phone) and want more top end and longer distance.
 I get about 10 miles to a charge as it is, and that's on flat roads/sidewalks here in central Florida, and almost full 'throttle' (if you will) the whole time.
 However it is my main mode of transportation.
 So getting places quicker and back without pushing seems logical.
 Ok, down to questions.
 Will my stock controller handle your 1000 watt motor?
 Where can I get lipo (lithium polymer) batteries that will do the job?
 Will my charger handle charging lipo's?
 I have 2 more stock batteries (totalling 5) that I can 'play' with.
 New batteries?
 New motor?
 New controller?
 What's the best options, in your opinion.
 I'm only 145 lbs.
 How bout a simple, almost step-by-step list, please.
 Thanks for the time and support.